sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 More commonly, our customers manage users via the API.
 This is an easy way to remove inactive users; we recommend removing inactive users once a quarter.
 (Because user activity data is stored for 90 days, we do not recommend waiting longer than 3 months.)

-To do that, your CE willl provide a script to you, or you can write your own using our graphQL API.
+To do that, your CE will provide a script to you, or you can write your own using our graphQL API.
 In the script that the CE will provide, you'll follow the following format to remove users:

 ```
 python3 cleanup_users.py -e http://sourcegraph.example.com -a YOUR_sudo_ACCESS_TOKEN -u YOUR_USERNAME -d 90
 ```

 You'll need to change your Sourcegraph external URL, provide your token, and provide your username.
 The `-d 90` is set to remove users inactive in the last 90 days; you can of course change that number depending on how you wish to run the script.
-It's worth noting that if a user is deleted and attempts to log in again, they will not have access to their saved search info or account customization—a brand new account will be creatd.
+It's worth noting that if a user is deleted and attempts to log in again, they will not have access to their saved search info or account customization—a brand new account will be created.
 As a result, we recommend only running this script once a quarter.

 Alternatively, you can remove an individual user using the CLI.
 To do that, run `src users delete -id=$(src users get -f='{{.ID}}' -username=alice)`, swapping the `alice` for your user's username.